 “We completely stripped down the roots of this strict office interior architecture and renovated it.
-As a result it’s now an organic living building with adds value to a city and the mouths of people” – Paul Jeannet, farmer at UrbanFarmers
+As a result it’s now an organic living building which adds value to a city and the mouths of people” – Paul Jeannet, farmer at UrbanFarmers

-The goal is, to create a full grown automated ecosystem, which can be run just by a few farmers.
-Urban Farming is wildly more efficient than ‘normal farming’.
-You just have less muscle and more brain work to do, says ‘Petit Paul’ aka Paul Jeannet, one of the farmers.
+The goal is to create a full-grown automated ecosystem, which can be run by just a few farmers.
+Urban farming is wildly more efficient than ‘normal farming’.
+You just have less muscle and more brain work to do, says Paul Jeannet, one of the farmers.

 Urban farming is a way to monetize empty spaces

 In changing cities and societies, buildings last longer than the ways in which people work and operate.
 This calls for a change of mindset.
 Therefore new purposes for buildings and spaces are needed.

 Visit to taste the future